jcugnoni-heig/RailTrackModellingToolbox/README.md

 If you want to learn more about *Salome*, a multi-platform open source scientific computing environment, you can visit their [official web site](https://www.salome-platform.org/)

 ## License
+This code is published under Gnu Public Licence v3 / GPL v3

+## Development, Funding & Acknowledgement

+This toolbox was developed in the framework of the "Novel Railpad Project" funded by the Swiss Federal Office of Environment and developed in collaboration with EPFL, HEIG-VD, EMPA and SBB.

+The finite element models of the toolbox have been developed at COMATEC institute / HEIG-VD by Maurice Ammann, Raphael Nardin and Joël Cugnoni.

+The semi-analytical track model was developed in the laboratory of acoustics at EMPA by Benjamin Morin and Bart Van Damme.